puppetlabs/puppetlabs-docker/README.md

 To remove the stack, set `ensure  => absent`.

-There is an optional timout setting which is usefull if your stack takes longe than the default 5 minutes to build.
-You ncan specify the timout in seconds like this.
+There is an optional timeout setting which is usefull if your stack takes longer than the default 5 minutes to build.
+You can specify the timout (in seconds) like this.
 ```puppet
  docker::stack { 'yourapp':
    ensure  => present,